zitadel/zitadel-nextjs-b2b/README.md

 Go back to the `Portal` project and add the Service User as Manager (top right).
 Make sure to select `Project Owner Viewer` as the management role.

-To show granted projects, go to the `Demo-Vendor` organization and add the Service User as `Org Project Permission Editor` Manager.
+To show granted projects, still in the `Demo-Vendor` organization, add the Service User as `Org Project Permission Editor` Manager.

 To manage user grants and invite new users, go to the `Demo-Customer` organization and add the Service User as `Org User Manager` Manager.

-## Step 2: Configuration
+## Step 3: Configuration

 Now clone this project and navigate to its root folder.
 Create a file `.env.local` and copy paste the following: